 The therapeutic process of both individual and family therapy will involve an intake assessment, establishing trust, setting goals, and therapeutic techniques.

-The marriage counseling process starts with an initial assessment that will review the history of your relationship, current issues and concerns, and individual backgrounds and experiences.
+The couples counseling process starts with an initial assessment that will review the history of your relationship, current issues and concerns, and individual backgrounds and experiences.
 After the assessment, your therapist will then begin assisting you and your partner in setting therapy goals and provide therapeutic sessions encouraging you and your partner's participation in communication skills strategies, conflict resolution strategies, and emotionally focused therapy.

 Our ADHD assessment is an evaluation process that aims to determine whether you or your child are experiencing symptoms of Attention Deficit Hyperactivity Disorder (ADHD).
 This assessment typically involves a multi-faceted approach, drawing upon input from various sources to gain a thorough understanding of you or your child’s cognitive, behavioral, and functional abilities.
 At the start, our trained licensed mental health counselor will conduct an assessment focused solely on Executive Functioning, you or your child’s developmental history, current symptoms, and any impairments you or your child may be experiencing throughout daily life.
 This discussion provides crucial insights into the onset, duration, and severity of potential ADHD-related challenges, and will be followed up with assessment results and ADHD psychoeducation.

-The process will include the licensed mental health counselor making a well-informed determination about whether you or your child meets the diagnostic criteria for ADHD.
+The assessment will include the licensed mental health counselor making a well-informed determination about whether you or your child meets the diagnostic criteria for ADHD.
 This assessment process ensures that any ADHD diagnosis is grounded in a thorough person-centered evaluation, paving the way for targeted, evidence-based therapies and support, as well as any needed educational supports.

 ADHD